AdemNadir/AdemNadir/README.md

 Software Developer
 ------------------

-I work with Python, C, HTML, CSS, and JavaScript, focusing on automation, algorithms, web development, and pasionate about cybersecurity .
+I work with Python, C, HTML, CSS, and JavaScript, focusing on automation, algorithms, web development, and passionate about cybersecurity .
 I’ve built several websites and I’m currently developing Python projects that sharpen my problem-solving and engineering skills.
 Serious, driven, and always improving.

 * 🌍  I'm based in Algeria
 * ✉️  You can contact me at [ahmedademdjeffal@gmail.com](mailto:ahmedademdjeffal@gmail.com)